Here is a sample script to automate the process of deploying a master (or base) image to many other identical systems.

 There are two scripts combined into one.
 The first script identifies the drive letter assigned to the volume "BOOTDISK", the second script identifies Hard Disk 0's unique ID.

-@echo off echo select disk 0 > get_disk_id.txt echo uniqueid disk >> get_disk_id.txt diskpart /s get_disk_id.txt > dskid.txt for /f "tokens=3" %%i in ('find /i "ID:" dskid.txt') do set newdiskid=%%i disk_image.exe /e a=restore fn1="%bootdisk%\user_files\DiskImage2.adi"
+i.e. if using mapped drive. @echo off echo select disk 0 > get_disk_id.txt echo uniqueid disk >> get_disk_id.txt diskpart /s get_disk_id.txt > dskid.txt for /f "tokens=3" %%i in ('find /i "ID:" dskid.txt') do set newdiskid=%%i disk_image.exe /e a=restore fn1="%bootdisk%\user_files\DiskImage2.adi"

 j1=restore_mbr t1=%newdiskid% dev1=0 clrpt1=1 kpt1=0 j2=restore_part t2=%newdiskid%:2048:1465145344